About Florida Road Races

 What is the race refund policy?

 To receive a refund, deferral, or credit, you must register by October 21, 2017 for the Clearwater Distance Classic and notify the race director by email (not Facebook) at least 3 weeks before the race or by December 31, 2017.
 There are no refunds due to cancellations due to an Act of God, such as weather.
-For online registrations, your refund will be issued to your credit card within 7 days, based on Active.com‘s billing cycle.
-Mail-in registration by check will be refunded after the Florida Beach Halfathon, on or about April 1, 2017.
+No deferral or transfer is available if you do not show up for the race.
+All refunds will be issued after the last race of the series (Fort De Soto Halfathon & 5K), on or about April 1, 2018.

 Can I transfer my bib to another runner?